 Why you should pick up the phone

 Before the Affordable Care Act (ACA) we usually recommended people simply shop online.
-But today, with the complexities of premium subsidies, cost sharing subsidies, penalties – and now enrollment deadline extensions – it’s a smart move to talk to a licensed insurance agent who can help minimize your cost and maximize your benefits.
+But today, with the complexities of premium subsidies, cost-sharing subsidies, penalties – and now qualifying events and special enrollment periods – it’s a smart move to talk to a licensed insurance agent who can help minimize your cost and maximize your benefits.

 At healthinsurance.org, we don’t sell insurance, but we do partner with qualified call centers staffed with agents who are both licensed in your state and exchange certified.
 Visit your state page to find the telephone number for medical insurance professionals who can offer you free guidance, or call the general number at 1-866-414-0201.